 Some automatic label applicator systems will automatically print labels, and then apply them.
-Other systems, like the PL100i, are designed to apply an already printed label or die cut part.
+Other systems are designed to apply an already printed label or die cut part.
 If your labeling strategy requires variable data (date, lot code, product-specific information, etc.), we'll need to consider a system that, at a minimum, prints information on demand before automatic application.
 If your labeling strategy requires the use of color – let's say to include your logo- we'll need to be sure we take that into consideration as well as not all label applicators have the ability to print in color.

 What is your budget?

 Based on everything we've discussed above, it should come as no surprise that the investment in an automatic label applicator system can vary based on things like throughput needs and connectivity requirements.